rrburman23/IR_Asgmt1/README.md

 ### Running the Executable

-1. Download the zipped release folder.
+1. Download and extract the `Tate_Search_v1.0.0.zip` from the Releases section.
-2. Ensure `art_gallery_data.csv` and `embeddings.npy` are located in the root directory of the extracted folder.
+2. Launch `Tate Gallery Search Engine.exe`.
-3. Launch `Tate Gallery Search Engine.exe`.
+3. **Note:** The pre-computed semantic index (`embeddings.npy`) is included in the package.
+The application will load this into memory immediately, providing sub-100ms hybrid search results on launch.

 ## Hardware Performance